product-os/landr/README.md

 3. Run the CLI
 `GITHUB_TOKEN=[your token] npm run landr`

-1. Landr will push the changes to the `gh-pages` branch.
+1. Landr will push the generated files to the `gh-pages` branch.

 ## Commands